freespek/solarkraft/doc/case-studies/timelock/README.md

 ![Direct monitor specs](./MonitorSpecs-Direct.png)

 - `MustFail_i` is a condition under which the method is expected to fail.
 If _any_ of those conditions hold, the monitor fires, and checks that the method does indeed fail;
-- `MustSucceed_i` is a condition, under which the method is expected to succeed, _provided that_ none of the `MustFail_i` conditions fired.
-Each `MustSucceed_i` condition represents a separate happy path in the method invocation;
+- `MustPass_i` is a condition, under which the method is expected to succeed, _provided that_ none of the `MustFail_i` conditions fired.
+Each `MustPass_i` condition represents a separate happy path in the method invocation;
-- `MustAchieve_i` is a condition over past and next state variables, which specifies the effect that the method invocation should achieve (e.g. the tokens should be transferred). _All_ of `MustAchieve_i` should hold if the method is executed successfully.
+- `MustHold_i` is a condition over past and next state variables, which specifies the effect that the method invocation should achieve (e.g. the tokens should be transferred). _All_ of `MustHold_i` should hold if the method is executed successfully.

 In the above, `Must<Fail|Succeed|Achieve>` is a prefix, which tells the monitor system how to interpret this predicate.
 The complete pattern for predicate names with these prefixes is as follows: